 At Cayton Bay there is plenty of free parking available on the remains of the old A165 road at the top of the cliff.
 Once parked walk along the road to the track which runs past the pay and display car park and surf shop.
 Once you have walked past the car park look for the wooden Cleveland Way sign which reads “Filey 5 miles”.
-The cliff top path to the right is obvious and easily followed all the way to Filey Brigg.
-For much of the route, the path runs very close to the edge of the cliffs.
+The clifftop path to the right is obvious and easily followed all the way to Filey Brigg.
+For much of the route, the path is very close to the edge of the cliffs.
 So make sure if you have a dog that it is on a lead.

 Lebberston Cliff and Gristhorpe Cliff.